Skip to content

 M1038 Execution Prevention Use application control to mitigate installation and use of unapproved software that can be used for remote access.

-M1037 Filter Network Traffic Properly configure firewalls, application firewalls, and proxies to limit outgoing traffic to sites and services used by remote access tools.
+M1037 Filter Network Traffic Properly configure firewalls, application firewalls, and proxies to limit outgoing traffic to sites and services used by remote access software.

 M1031 Network Intrusion Prevention Network intrusion detection and prevention systems that use network signatures may be able to prevent traffic to remote access services.